Home

 But...

-It is written in node.js :( Which means that we need to install it through npm with all that node.js problems and huge node_modules folder.
+It is written in node.js :( This means that we need to install it through npm with all those node.js problems and a huge node_modules folder.

 Zappa